Living in your home

 Please do not smoke in your flat or in any of the communal areas.

 Local laws do not allow the installation of satellite dishes on our buildings.
 We provide a communal TV aerial which will give you access to digital TV and you can also arrange cable TV.
 The installation of individual satellite dishes is not therefore permitted.

 If you have a television, you will be required to buy a TV licence.
 You can purchase this on line http://www.tvlicensing.co.uk/.

 Failure to buy a licence will make you liable for a fine.

 PHONE AND INTERNET CONNECTION

-From 2016 every resident will have access to WiFi.
+Every resident has access to WiFi.
 The service is included in the rent for all new tenants.

 You should get insurance for your possessions.
 Good cheap contents insurance is available through your student body at your university, so you should contact them.